 If you ever want to jump back in time and get a glimpse 19th century Texas lifestyles, consider checking out one of these abandoned ghost towns in Texas.

-Not sure which ones are near you?
-We’ve included a map of Texas ghost towns at the bottom of this blog post to help you find them!
+We’ve included a map of all the TX ghost towns at the bottom of this blog post to help you find them!

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.